FAIRNS/Number_and_syntax_units_in_LSTM_LMs/README.md

 └── supplementary_material.pdf
 ```

-Pre-trained LSTM models and datasets used for training and evaluating the LSTM language models can be found [here](https://github.com/facebookresearch/colorlessgreenRNNs)
+Pre-trained LSTM language models together with the corresponding datasets used for their training and evaluations can be found [here](https://github.com/facebookresearch/colorlessgreenRNNs)